colbymchenry/react-ui-library/INSTALLATION.md

 **Problem:** Components appear unstyled or broken.

 **Solution:**
-1. Make sure you imported the styles: `import '@colbymchenry/react-ui-library/styles';`
+1. Ensure you're using the preset: `presets: [require('@colbymchenry/react-ui-library/preset')]`
 2. Verify Tailwind config includes the library in `content` array
-3. Ensure required color variables are in your Tailwind config
+3. Run `bun run build` in your project to regenerate Tailwind CSS

 ### Dark Mode Not Working

 **Problem:** Dark mode styles not applying.

 **Solution:**
-1. Set `darkMode: 'class'` in your `tailwind.config.js`
+1. The preset automatically configures dark mode
 2. Use the `ThemeToggle` component or manually add `dark` class to `<html>`
-3. Ensure you have dark mode color variables configured
+3. Make sure you're using the preset in your Tailwind config

 ### TypeScript Errors